Insurgency in Balochistan

-The Insurgency in Balochistan is an insurgency or revolt by Baloch nationalists and Islamist militants against the governments of Pakistan and Iran in the Balochistan region, which covers the Balochistan Province in southwestern Pakistan, Sistan and Baluchestan Province in southeastern Iran, and the Balochistan region of southern Afghanistan.
-Rich in natural resources like natural gas, oil, coal, copper, sulphur, fluoride and gold, this is the largest, least populated and least developed province in Pakistan.
-Armed groups demand greater control of the province's natural resources and political autonomy.
-Baloch separatists have attacked civilians from other ethnicities throughout the province.
-In the 2010s, attacks against the Shia community by sectarian groups—though not always directly related to the political struggle—have risen, contributing to tensions in Balochistan.
-In Pakistan, the ethnic separatist insurgency is low-scale but ongoing mainly in southern Balochistan, as well as sectarian and religiously motivated militancy concentrated mainly in northern and central Balochistan.
+The Insurgency in Balochistan (بلۏچستانءِ آشۏب) is an ongoing insurgency by Baloch separatist insurgents and various Islamist militant groups against the governments of Iran in the province of Sistan and Baluchestan and Pakistan in the province of Balochistan.
+Rich in natural resources, Balochistan is the largest, least populated and least developed province in Pakistan.
+Armed groups demand greater political autonomy and control of the province's natural resources.
+Baloch separatists have attacked civilians of other ethnicities throughout the province.

+In the 2010s, attacks against the Shia community by sectarian groups—though not always directly related to the political struggle—rose, contributing to tensions in Balochistan.
+In Pakistan, the ethnic separatist insurgency is low-scale but ongoing mainly in southern Balochistan, alongside sectarian and religiously motivated militancy concentrated mainly in northern and central Balochistan.

-In Pakistan's Balochistan province, insurgencies by Baloch nationalists have been fought in 1948, 1958–59, 1962–63 and 1973–1977, with an ongoing low-level insurgency beginning in 2003.
-This insurgency has begun to weaken.
-In an article titled "The End of Pakistan's Baloch Insurgency?", Baloch analyst Malik Siraj Akbar reported that Baloch militants had begun killing their own commanders.
-Furthermore, separatists in recent times have also accused their own groups of being involved in wide spread crime, robbery and rapes against Baloch women, with some claiming that what started as an idealistic political fight for their people's rights has turned into gangs extorting, kidnapping and even raping locals.
-However, Akbar called anger towards provincial Chief Minister Abdul Malik Baloch "growing and often uncontrollable".
+In Pakistan's Balochistan province, insurgencies by Baloch nationalists have been fought in 1948–50, 1958–60, 1963–1969 and 1973–1977, with an ongoing low-level insurgency beginning in 2003.
+In recent times, separatists have also accused their own groups of being involved in widespread crime—including robbery and rape against Baloch women—with some claiming that what started as an idealistic political fight for their people's rights has turned into gangs extorting, kidnapping and even raping locals.
 Baloch militants have taken some reconciliation offers from the government and offered to hand in their weapons.
-In April 2016, four militant commanders and 144 militants had surrendered under reconciliation.
-600 rebels were killed and 1,025 surrendered after accepting reconciliation as of August 2016.
-In April 2017, another 500 Baloch rebels surrendered to the state, including members of BRA, UBA, and LeB.